-Photo Credit: Pure Order Brewing Company
+Photo Credit: Blake Bronstad, Courtesy of Pure Order Brewing Company

 Book Your Stay

 Adjacent to Lama Dog and within The Waterline, is the newly opened Topa Topa Brewing Co.
 While Topa Topa is definitely not new to the craft brew scene, its location in Santa Barbara is.
 Bringing in good vibes and great beers, we can’t help but mention how their bartenders are the nicest of all time.
 Recommendation: order a Chief Peak IPA and strike up a conversation with the person sitting next to you.
 After indulging in a beer (or two), take a few steps to The Guilded Table and browse through artisan, hand-crafted goods to take home with you.

 Brass Bear Brewing & Bistro is a hidden gem within The Funk Zone.
 This tucked away location is worth the find and a full pour.
 Don’t know what to get?
 Choose a beer flight with four samples.
 If you’re your hunger is coming out of hibernation, we’d pair the Hopping Grizzly IPA with the bistro’s new Brass Bear Burger or one of their killer grilled cheese sammies.
 For those who prefer grapes to hops, wine is also available by the glass.
 Hibernate at a table inside or opt for standing on the outside terrace.